-Fellows spend 11-12 months at one of twenty training sites across fourteen countries in Africa, Asia, and South America available through the Harvard-BU-Northwestern-UNM Consortium.
+Fellows spend 11-12 months at one of twenty-one training sites across fourteen countries in Africa, Asia, and South America available through the Harvard-BU-Northwestern-UNM Consortium.

 Mentors provide guidance for fellows throughout the program, as well as ongoing support for subsequent career development.
 At the onset of the fellowship, each fellow works with their mentor to develop a Mentorship Compact, setting expectations, developing a plan for regular communication, and creating mentorship goals.
 Mentors also support fellows in developing their research plan, timeline, and overall capacity-building for high-quality research and scholarly publication.